westmainz/westmainz/README.md

-- 👋 Hi, I’m westmainz.
+- 👋 Hi, I’m westmainz!
-- 👀 I'm happy to see you here.
+- 👀 I'm happy to see you here🙂
-- 🌱 I’m currently learning Linux and it's derivatives.
+- 🌱 I’m currently learning data anylysis🧐
-- ✍️ Aspiring to become a server manager 😁
+- ✍️ Aspiring to become a data analyst😁
-- 📫 Reach me
+- 📫 You can contact me here or via email and X app okikiwest@gmail.com
-okikiwest@gmail.com
-@westmainz on Twitter
+@westmainz on X

 <!---
 westmainz/westmainz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.